mmartial/ComfyUI-Nvidia-Docker/README.md

 <h1>ComfyUI (NVIDIA) Docker</h1>

-[ComfyUI](https://github.com/comfyanonymous/ComfyUI/tree/master) is an impressive diffusion WebUI.
+[ComfyUI](https://github.com/comfyanonymous/ComfyUI/tree/master) is a Stable Diffusion WebUI.
 With the recent addition of a [Flux example](https://comfyanonymous.github.io/ComfyUI_examples/flux/), I created this container builder to test it.

-The container size (over 5GB) is mostly because of the Nvidia components.
-It is a Ubuntu 22.04 image with Nvidia CUDA and CuDNN.
+The container size (over 5GB) contains the required components on an Ubuntu 22.04 image with Nvidia CUDA and CuDNN (the base container is available from Nvidia's DockerHub); we add the requirements components to support an installation of ComfyUI.

-During its first run, it will download all the python packages needed by ComfyUI and place them in the `run/venv` (run directory's virtual environment)'s folder.
+During its first run, it will download ComfyUI from git (into the `run/ComfyUI` folder), then create a Python virtual environments (in `run/venv`) for all the python packages needed by the tool.
+It will then install [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) into ComfyUI's `custom_nodes` directory.
 This adds an expected 5GB of content to the installation.
 This also takes as much time to complete as is needed depending on your internet connection.
-You will know the ComfyUI is running when you check the `docker logs` and see `To see the GUI go to: http://0.0.0.0:8188`
+You will know the ComfyUI WebUI is running when you check the `docker logs` and see `To see the GUI go to: http://0.0.0.0:8188`

 **About 10GB of space is needed between the container and the virtual environment additional installation.**
 This does not take into account the models and other additional packages installation that the end user might perform.

+**It is recommended to re-run the container after first installation to enable the change to the ComfyUI Manager `security_leval` (we run it within a container, as such we need to expose the WebUI to 0.0.0.0)**

 - [1.
 Preamble](#1-preamble)
 - [2.
 Running the container](#2-running-the-container)